codezonediitj/pydatastructs/README.md

 For a good visualisation of the different data structures and algorithms, refer the following websites:
 - https://visualgo.net/
 - https://www.cs.usfca.edu/~galles/visualization/

+You can use the examples given in the following book as tests for your code:
 - [https://opendatastructures.org/ods-python.pdf](https://opendatastructures.org/ods-python.pdf)

 Why we use Python?